[An audio version of this article is available as episode 10 of my podcast.]

 Let’s talk about the early months of parenthood and adjusting to life with baby.
-Of course, your first priority is keeping baby safe, happy, and fed, so look here for the basic newborn care skills.
+Of course, a top priority is keeping baby safe, happy, and fed, so look here for the basic newborn care skills.
 On this page, I’ll cover everything else!

 Our topics will be: